-On July 12, 2016, another purported shareholder derivative action was filed in the United States District Court for the Central District of California against the Company and certain of its current and former officers and directors, under the caption Tuttle v.
-Atkinson, et al., No. CV16-05127.
-The lawsuit alleges that certain of the Company's current and former officers and directors knew or should have known that BPC would be unable to fulfill its obligations to the Company, but allowed the Company to make false and misleading statements regarding BPC and the Company's financial condition.
-The complaint asserts causes of action for breach of fiduciary duty, gross mismanagement, and unjust enrichment.
-It demands damages sustained by the Company as a result of the individual defendants' alleged breaches of fiduciary duties, and equitable relief, including that the Company institute appropriate corporate governance reforms.
+On July 12, 2016 and July 18, 2016, respectively, two additional purported shareholder derivative actions were filed in the United States District Court for the Central District of California against the Company and certain of its current and former officers and directors, under the caption Tuttle v.
+Atkinson, et al., No. CV16-05127, and Boll v.
+Jamison, et al., No. CV16-5282, respectively.
+The lawsuits allege that certain of the Company's current and former officers and directors knew or should have known that BPC would be unable to fulfill its obligations to the Company, but allowed the Company to make false and misleading statements regarding BPC and the Company's financial condition.
+The Tuttle complaint asserts causes of action for breach of fiduciary duty, gross mismanagement, and unjust enrichment, and the Boll complaint asserts causes of action for breach of fiduciary duty, unjust enrichment, abuse of control, gross mismanagement, and waste of corporate assets.
+Both complaints demand damages sustained by the Company as a result of the individual defendants' alleged breaches of fiduciary duties, and equitable relief, including that the Company institute appropriate corporate governance reforms.
+The federal derivative actions have been consolidated and stayed until such time as the defendants' motion(s) to dismiss the federal securities class action are decided.